Göran Schildt

-Göran Schildt (11 March 1917 – 24 January 2009) was a Finnish Swede author and art historian.
-He was the son of the author Runar Schildt.
+Gustaf Ernst Göran Schildt (11 March 1917 – 24 January 2009) was a Finnish Swede author and art historian.
+He was the son of the author Runar Schildt and Miia Mathilda Heikel.

 Life and work

 Schildt is perhaps best known for his travelogues with the sailboat Daphne.
 He made the decision to become a Mediterranean sailor after being seriously injured during the Finnish Winter War and forced to spend a year and a half in hospital.
 "Then I thought that if I can do this, I will realize my dream: I will get a boat and sail around all corners of the Mediterranean," he later said.
 The architect Alvar Aalto was one of the guests at Daphne and their lifelong friendship was the basis for Schildt's masterpiece, the three-part biography of Aalto.

-Schildt went to school at the Nya Svenska Läroverket in Helsinki.
-He received his doctorate in philosophy with a dissertation on the painter Cezanne and also studied languages at the Sorbonne in Paris.
-He moved to Sweden in 1945 and was an employee of Svenska Dagbladet 1951–1990.
+Schildt went to school at the Nya Svenska Läroverket in Helsinki], graduating in 1934.
+He studied languages at the Sorbonne in Paris from 1934 to 1935, earned a Master of Arts degree from the University of Helsinki in 1943, and received his doctorate in philosophy with a dissertation on the painter Cezanne and also studied languages at the Sorbonne in Paris.
+He moved to Sweden in 1945 and was an art and literature critic for Svenska Dagbladet 1950–1990.
 He was offered a professorship in art history the University of Helsinki, but chose to continue as a writer.

 Göran Schildt lived in Villa Skeppet in Ekenäs in Finland and in Villa Kolkis on the island of Leros in Greece.
-He was married from 1941–1964 to the glass artist Mona Morales-Schildt, and from 1966 to Christine Schildt, born Werthmann (1940–).
+He was married from 1941–1964 to the glass artist Monica Ulrika Morales (known as Mona Morales-Schildt), and from 1966 to Christine Ellen Helene Schildt, born Werthmann (1940–).